nav1s/Bmail/wiki/routes.md

 - **POST** `/api/users`
     - Description: Creates a new user, optionally with an image file.
+    - Auth: Not required

 - **GET** `/api/users/username/:username`
     - Description: Gets a user by username, also returns path of image file if it exists.
+    - Auth: Not Required

 - **GET** `/api/users/:id`
     - Description: Gets a user by their ID.
+    - Auth: Not Required

 - **PATCH** `/api/users`
     - Description: Updates a user by ID, optionally with an image.